Prometheus-X-association/learning-records-interoperability-2023/7-case-studies.md

 * command-line interface (CLI), to build data pipelines the UNIX-way™️,
 * HTTP API server, to collect xAPI statements (learning events) following the ADL LRS standard.

-### 7\.3 LOLAMETER
+### 7\.3 LOLA Project

-Within the university of Lorraine, the LORIA laboratory has a team of researcher dedicated to Learning Analytics: LOLA (Laboratoire Ouvert en Learning Analytics, or Open Laboratory in Learning Analytics).
-The Lola team focuses on Learning Analytics, which aim to make the vast amount of collected learning data readable and interpretable.
-The goal is to assist educational institutions facing challenges like massification, flexibility, personalization, or individualization of training.
-The use of interaction traces in learning situations, particularly through artificial intelligence and data mining techniques, allows for various types of feedback.
-This feedback can be directed towards the learner, tutor, trainer, peers, resource designer, or institution.
-It often comes in the form of synthetic indicators, predictors, visualization tools (like dashboards), or intervention systems such as personalized recommendation systems.
+Within the University of Lorraine, the LORIA laboratory includes a team of researchers dedicated to Learning Analytics.
+This team coordinated the [eFRAN/METAL project](https://metal.loria.fr/fr/) which began in 2016.
+One of the components of this project aims to design, develop and evaluate a set of Learning Analytics tools for individualized monitoring intended for students or teachers.
+This project led in particular to addressing the problem of the ethical collection of data from heterogeneous sources and to proposing the use of standards specific to e-education such as for example [xAPI](https://github.com/adlnet/xAPI-Spec).
+Details of this work can be found in the publication ([Learning analytics made in France: the METAL project](https://hal.science/hal-02090145v1).

+Since 2019, this team has been working on the LOLA project (Open Learning Analytics Laboratory), in collaboration with the French National Ministry of Education.
+This project consists of designing and creating a collaborative platform prototype allowing

+* on the one hand, to store datasets provided by educational technologies companies (EdTech) consisting of digital traces of student learning using educational applications and learning management systems (LMS)

+* and on the other hand, to make these dataset available to partners who aim to experiment and evaluate algorithms using these data with the intention of  applying them on the field of Learning Analytics.

-LOLA team addresses various aspects through five main functions:
+LOLA platform addresses various aspects through five main functions:

 * DATA: LOLA allows French research teams, Edtech companies, and educational institutions to share data corpora to test their models or algorithms and compare them on common data.
 * MODELS: LOLA provides the educational community with state-of-the-art open-source models, which educational institutions can test on their data sets and use in their own application context.